MLAB-project/radio-observer/README.md

 4. In the `radio-observer` directory, run `make`.
 The resulting binary, named `radio-observer`, should appear in the project's root directory.

+        $ cd ..
+        $ make

-5. If anything goes wrong, please send me an email with the output at info@ust.cz.
+6. If anything goes wrong, please send me an email with the output at info@ust.cz.